makrai/notes/wu2404-ReFT-repr-finetun.md

 * Intervening on multiple positions delivers significant gains.
 We find that
   * intervening only on a single token position (eg just the first one or the last one) is always less optimal than intervening on multiple tokens
-  * However, intervening on excessive number of tokens might harm performance by slowing down convergence
+  * hE intervening on excessive number of tokens might harm performance by slowing down convergence
-* Intervening on all layers first, and then shrink down.
-Intervening on all layers often provides a good baseline.
-We recommand users to start with all
+* Intervening on all layers first, and then shrink down
+  * Intervening on all layers often provides a good baseline
   * shrink down the number of intervening layers depending on the desired performance–parameter count balance
-* Higher rank may not entail better performance.
-High rank entails higher
+* Higher rank may not entail better performance
   * (likely due to slower convergence)
   * We recommend users to start with a rank that is lower than 32 (eg rank 4)
 * Tie intervention weights as much as you can
   * In the paper, we explore tying the intervention weights between prefix and suffix token positions.
-It automatically halves the parameter count, and it
+It automatically halves the parameter count
   * We suspect weight sharing across layers may also help
 * Hyperparameter tuning with learning rate, warmup ratio, dropout rate and weight decay should go after other hyperparameters
-  * they have much smaller effect than ReFT-spec ones
+  * they have much smaller effect than ReFT-spec hyperparameters